-Whenever an employee on standby is required, as part of their on-call/standby assignment to remotely or off-site troubleshoot or participate in job-related tasks, shall receive compensation of no less than one hour at the appropriate hourly rate.
+Whenever an employee is required, as part of his or her On-Call/Standby assignment, to remotely or off-site troubleshoot or participate in job-related tasks, shall receive compensation of no less than one (1) hour at the appropriate hourly rate.
 If the remote task(s) exceed one hour in duration, the employee shall be compensated in six minute increments at the appropriate hourly rate.